Sambal Terasi Matang - Cooked Shrimp Paste Chili Sauce

 - 1/2 teaspoon salt

-- Heat oil in a frying pan on high heat.
-Sauté chilies, tomato, shallots, garlic, and shrimp paste until fragrant and the chilies and tomato looks wilted.
-About 5 minutes.
+- Heat oil in a frying pan/wok over high heat.
+Sauté chilies, tomatoes, shallots, garlic, and toasted terasi until fragrant.
+Cook until both the chilies and tomato are wilted.
+This should take about 5 minutes.

-- Transfer the cooked ingredients into a food processor and grind into a paste.
+- Transfer the cooked ingredients in a blender/food processor, and grind into a smooth paste.

-- Return the chili paste to the frying pan.
-Season with salt and palm sugar, adjust the taste as needed.
-Cook until the paste turns a darker shade and cooked through.
+- Return the chili paste to the frying pan/wok.
+Turn the heat to medium, then season with salt and palm sugar, adjust the taste as needed.
+Add kaffir lime leaves (or lime zest) , and continue cooking until the chili paste turns a darker shade and is cooked through.

 - Turn off heat and transfer to a serving bowl.
-If not consumed directly, this can be transferred to a jar and stored in the fridge.
+If not consumed directly, this can be transferred to a sterilized glass jar and stored in the fridge.
+Any unopened jar that is stored in the fridge can last for at least 1 month.
+Once open, please finish the sambal terasi within 1 week.